All-optical quantum computing using cubic phase gates: Optical Quantum Computation

-Thus, efficient photonic quantum computation based on 1-photon qubits, each encoded into two modes, at room temperature and at high clock rates (provided a corresponding single-photon source is available), if directly implemented in a unitary circuit model, would depend on the availability of a robust, loss-tolerant, sufficiently strong, nonlinear two-mode gate.
-An alternative is a single-mode, nonlinear or Kerr-type gate $\sim\pi \hat n^2$ of similar strength $\sim\pi$ in combination with beam splitters \cite{Knill2001, Ewert2019}, either providing a non- or even near-deterministic, heralded nonlinear single-mode gate or corresponding to an, in principle, deterministic, quartic CV single-mode interaction gate.
+Thus, efficient photonic quantum computation based on single-photon qubits, each encoded into two modes, if directly implemented in a unitary circuit model, would depend on the availability of a robust, loss-tolerant, sufficiently strong, nonlinear two-mode gate.
+An alternative is a single-mode, nonlinear or Kerr-type gate $\sim\pi \hat n^2$ of similar strength $\sim\pi$ in combination with beam splitters \cite{Knill2001, Ewert2019}, which can either provide a near-deterministic, heralded nonlinear single-mode gate or correspond to a, in principle deterministic, quartic CV single-mode interaction gate.
 We will see that our CV gate decompositions allow to obtain photonic two-qubit entangling gates from single-mode cubic phase gates.

 Probabilistic nonlinear gates can be combined with gate teleportation techniques.
-In fact, to circumvent the ``online'' implementation of a photon-photon CNOT gate, measurement-based schemes have been proposed making use of multi-photon ancilla states \cite{Knill2001}, for instance, in the form of cluster states \cite{Raussendorf2001, Nielsen2004, Browne2005}.
-The entangling gates to build a sufficiently large cluster state ``offline'' may then be probabilistic.
+In fact, to circumvent the ``on-line'' implementation of a photon-photon CNOT gate, measurement-based schemes have been proposed making use of multiphoton ancilla states \cite{Knill2001}, for instance, in the form of cluster states \cite{Raussendorf2001, Nielsen2004, Browne2005}.
+The entangling gates to build a sufficiently large cluster state ``off-line'' may then be probabilistic.
 Similar approaches can be used in order to incorporate quantum error correction codes and a notion of loss and even fault tolerance into the schemes \cite{Varnava2006}.
 Nonetheless, for a large-scale quantum computer, besides the experimental complication of multiplexing and at least short-term storage of quantum information, a large resource overhead is expected.
-In a DV time-domain approach, high experimental source clock rates (e.g., using quantum dots) are a promising element to create this overhead in a practical fashion.
+In a DV time-domain approach, high experimental source clock rates, for example using quantum dots, are a promising element to create this overhead in a practical fashion.